JabRef/user-documentation/en/general/commandline.md

 ### Display output in the console: `--console`

 Show info and error messages in the console.
-Only necessary if you use `JabRef.exe` instead of the `.jar` file.